 The nurse will assess the health needs of clients and make appropriate referrals whenever necessary.

-If you need immediate medical assistance at night or on weekends, you may go to either Genesis West, 1351 W. Central Park Ave.; Genesis East, 1230 E. Rusholme St., or Genesis Convenient Care.
-No appointment is necessary.
+If you need immediate medical assistance at night or on weekends (with no appointment necessary), you may go to

 Health Insurance Information

 Domestic students: St. Ambrose University does not require proof of health insurance, nor does it provide health insurance to students.
 Please see the Student Health Insurance section below for more information.

 International Students: Proof of current health insurance coverage is required each semester.

 - Assist and support students in decision-making regarding their health needs

 - Assessment of illness or injury with referral to appropriate health care provider when necessary